 In its own watery way, a river lives and breathes much like we do; it certainly has comparable sensitivities.
 When dismissed so nonchalantly it feels intense pain.
 And when such pain is repeated endlessly, a river can fold in on itself and slide into deep depression.
 Then its waters turn sour, a blight on the land.

-The fairy reminds the river of its true being.
+The faerie reminds the river of its true being.
 She hums tunes that originate far beyond thought, reaffirming the river’s true place in the cosmos.
 With her magic and her song, she simply makes a watery life worthwhile again.